From our Free Quilt Block Patterns Library

 Cut the two units from the page you downloaded in Step 1.
 Trim just outside the dashed lines—there's no need to make the effort to cut exactly on them as the last trimming makes everything nice and neat and trims off most of the thread tails, too.

 As a simple reminder, I've put a red mark on all #2, #3, #6 and #7 patches to indicate which ones use Fabric A.

-I use a dab of Elmer's Glue Stick—the one that goes on purple and dries clear—to position #1 (background) on the unprinted side of your paper pattern as shown below.
+I use a dab of Elmer's Glue Stick—the one that goes on purple and dries clear—to position #1 (background) on the unprinted side of unit as shown below.
 Use the dashed lines for easy placement.